Affiliate links on Android Authority may earn us a commission. Learn more.

-After going through the early developer preview phase, the third Android 12 beta is here.
-While the previous developer builds were very early builds, the new Android 12 beta introduces several changes to the OS and should be much more stable.
+After going through an extensive developer preview phase, the stable version of Android 12 is here!
 Google says its main goal is to make Android 12 “more intuitive, better performing, and more secure.”
-You can learn more about the new Android beta in our article here.
+You can learn more about the new Android version in our article here.

-While using a factory image is typically the default method, we highly recommend skipping the factory images in favor of OTA images.
+While using a factory image is typically the default method for manual installation, we highly recommend skipping the factory images in favor of OTA images.
 You will still have to install it manually, but using an OTA image doesn’t require you to completely wipe your device.
 Of course, if you are a developer and want the cleanest method, factory images might be better.

 Decide you want to sideload or the OTA?
 Keep reading.

-Editor’s note: The Android Beta step above and below are compatible with Google Pixel smartphones from the Pixel 3 series forward.
+Editor’s note: The Android 12 steps above and below are compatible with Google Pixel smartphones from the Pixel 3 series forward.

 Here’s what you need to get started